Career of Cristiano Ronaldo: UEFA Euro 2012

-Ronaldo scored seven goals in qualifications for Euro 2012, including two strikes against Bosnia and Herzegovina in the play-offs, to send Portugal into the tournament, where they were drawn in a "group of death".
-In the last group stage game against the Netherlands, Ronaldo scored twice to secure a 2–1 win.
-He scored a header in the quarter-final against the Czech Republic to give his team a 1–0 win.
-In both games against the Netherlands and the Czech Republic he was named man of the match.
-After the semi-finals against Spain ended scoreless, Portugal were eliminated in the penalty shoot-out.
-Ronaldo did not take a penalty as he had been slated to take the unused fifth slot.
-Ronaldo's own teammate, Nani, said that Ronaldo "demanded" to take the last penalty.
-As the joint top scorer with three goals, alongside five other players, he was again included in the team of the tournament.
+Ronaldo scored seven goals during the qualification for Euro 2012.
+In Portugal's Euro 2012 group stage match against the Netherlands, he scored twice to secure a 2–1 win.
+In the quarter-final against the Czech Republic, he scored from a header to give his team a 1–0 victory.
+Ronaldo was named man of the match for both games.
+After the semi-final against Spain ended scoreless, Portugal were eliminated in the penalty shoot-out.
+Ronaldo was included in the team of the tournament.